How to manage inappropriate urination in cats

 How is inappropriate urination in cats diagnosed?

 Consult your veterinarian as soon as possible if your cat begins to urinate inappropriately.
 There are several painful and debilitating medical conditions that can lead to inappropriate urination, and it is vital to either rule these out, or diagnose and treat them, as soon as possible.
 Be aware that cats with medical conditions do not always act sick.
-Urgency is important because some urinary tract-related diseases can lead to death in less than 48 hours, so waiting to see what happens could prove to be fatal.
+Urgency is important because some urinary tract-related diseases such as a urinary blockage in a male cat can be emergencies requiring immediate action.

 Your vet will take a detailed behavioural history of the problem by asking questions about how and where the accidents occur, litter tray details (including the number and location of trays, cleaning routines, and type of litter), and the home environment.
 The vet will also enquire about the onset, frequency, duration and progression of the problem.
 Note that if the cause is behavioural, it is still important to address it promptly – the longer the behaviour persists, the more likely it is to become a habit.

-When there are multiple cats in the home, it may be difficult to determine which one is responsible for the inappropriate urination and you may need to separate or confine one or more cats in order to do so.
-Alternatively, a special dye can be administered to one of the cats, and the soiled areas can then be evaluated with a special light to determine if that is the cat that is responsible.
+When there are multiple cats in the home, it may be difficult to determine which one is responsible for the inappropriate urination and you may need to separate the cats to understand which one is responsible for the behaviour.
 Another option is to set up a camera to record the soiling behaviour if it usually occurs in the same spot.
-This will also help to distinguish between urine marking and other forms of house soiling.
+This may also help to distinguish between urine marking and other forms of house soiling.

 Treatment for inappropriate urination in cats